What is DSDS?

 | agents | No | Agent-optimized context for AI/LLM consumption |

 * Required for component, style, and pattern.
-Token requires name + tokenType.
+Token requires identifier + tokenType.

-The optional agents object provides context written for AI/LLM consumers — intent for quick relevance checks, keywords for retrieval, constraints with enforcement levels, disambiguation against similar entities, and antiPatterns with corrective alternatives.
+The optional agents object provides context written for AI/LLM consumers — intent for quick relevance checks, keywords for retrieval, constraints with enforcement levels and optional evidence and inline examples, disambiguation against similar entities (with optional entityType), and antiPatterns with corrective alternatives.
+The verified and verifiedAgainst fields signal data freshness.

 Status: string or object